 Can You Teach a Dog to Bark at Strangers Through Positive Reinforcement?

 Absolutely.
 In fact, all methods usually include positive reinforcement.
 The most important method of teaching your dog to bark at strangers is utilizing their natural bark.
 Also, teaching them when to bark and when not to go hand in hand.

 We need to teach our dogs commands such as “speak” and “quiet,” so they know when to do what.
 If we just randomly yell at them to shut up or bark, we won’t be successful.
-We’ll just end up with a super confused and excited dog.

 Teaching a Dog to Bark on Command